How to Train an 8 Week Old Puppy Step by Step: Essential Commands and Techniques for Success

 Establishing a Training Routine

 Creating a structured training routine is crucial for your puppy’s development.
 Regular training sessions help reinforce learning and create a sense of security.
+Aim for multiple short sessions throughout the day, ideally after meals or playtime when your puppy is naturally more energetic and willing to engage.

 Incorporate training into daily activities, such as during walks or playtime.
 This helps your puppy associate training with positive experiences.
 Additionally, use consistent commands and gestures to avoid confusing your puppy.
 Over time, your puppy will learn to respond to cues and commands as part of their daily routine.